NYC reeling from violence as police group, officials ask: 'When is this going to end?'

 Looking at the weekend as a whole, the New York Police Department (NYPD) reported 16 shootings with 20 victims from Friday to Sunday, compared to the five shootings and five victims reported during the same three-day period last year.
 The department also reported six murders – up five from the single murder reported year-over-year, police said.

-As for Saturday's Times Square shooting, no arrests had been made as of Monday afternoon and sources told the Post and the New York Daily News the suspect is 31-year-old Farrakhan Muhammad.
+As for Saturday's Times Square shooting, no arrests had been made as of Monday afternoon and sources confirmed to Fox News that the suspect is 31-year-old Farrakhan Muhammad.

 Speaking to reporters just hours after the shooting, Shea said police were in the area when the suspect fled and officers "immediately engaged" in trying to track him via video footage.